CyguNN13/DataScience---projects/README.md

   The main idea behind it was to check which physical factors of different women correlate with high risk of developing diabetes.

 Model Ekonometryczny Inflacji w Polsce:
-  It was my reserach project to try to predict inflation rate for the next 2 years using Ordinary Least Squares method.
+  It was my reserach project predicting inflation rate for the next 2 years using Ordinary Least Squares method.
 I managed to rule out main obstacles like:
   - stationarity
   - muliticolinearity
   - hetereskedasticity